-OUR MISSION: Robert and Mary Newhouse deeded the land behind the Inn as an easement to The BI Land Trust.
+Robert and Mary Newhouse deeded land behind the B+B as an easement to The BI Land Trust in 2001.
 Interest in land conservation and planning led Mary Newhouse to serve on The Town Planning Board.
 Robert and Mary were also the original founders of Scenic Block Island and The Committee for The Great Salt Pond.
-In 2010, Mary Newhouse posthumously received The Joan Abrams Award.
-Joan and Justin Abrams are the orginal owners of The 1661 Inn, our neighbors right next door.
-This award is a recognition of Mary’s vital support of the arts and of her perseverance and success with town planning and development issues.
 Through the hard work of many volunteers in organizations such as The BI Land Trust, Scenic Block Island, Preserve Rhode Island, and The BI Conservancy, roughly 40% of the island has been preserved as open space.
 A portion of our proceeds are donated to support various projects on the island each year.

-Enjoy our slideshow below of archival photos of The Sea Breeze Gallery, The Inn, and the Block Island as it used to be.
-Before filters.
+Enjoy our slideshow below of archival photos of The Sea Breeze Gallery, The B+B, and scenes of Block Island from the 1980's.